RellikDragon/overtime-app/README.md

  - Needs to be documented if employee did not log overtime

 ## UI:
- - Bootstrap -> formatting
+ - X Bootstrap -> formatting
- - Icons from Font Awesome
+ - X Icons from glyphicons
- - Update the styles for forms
+ - X Update the styles for forms

 ## Refactor TO DOs:
- - Refactor user association integration test in post_spec
- - Refactor posts/_form for admin user with status
+ - X Refactor posts/_form for admin user with status
- - Fix post_spec.rb:82 to use factories
- - Fix post_spec.rb:52 to have correct user reference and not require update